stevef1uk/sagaexecutor/README.md

 2. Redis & Postgres must be installed on the cluster
 3. Tilt is is used to deply the components (see: https://tilt.dev).
 However, manual deployment is possible.

-I used a personal hosted k3s cluster running on RPi4s, with k3s depolyed, this seesm fairly solid but a Cloud SaaS version is expected to be used for real use cases of this software.
+I used a personal hosted k3s cluster running on RPi4s, with k3s depolyed, this seems fairly solid but a Cloud SaaS version is expected to be used for real use cases of this software.

 To install Postgres on my home cluster I used the Postgres Operator, which configures a HA set-up by default.
 See:  https://github.com/zalando/postgres-operator/tree/master